Duke-GCB/SciComp-Materials/slurm/README.md

 * what mail notifications you want, if any
 * email notification address (or text msg email address if you want an SMS alert!)

-All the scheduler directives need to be at the start of the file, then your module/software loads, and then your actual job commands.▸
+All the scheduler directives need to be at the start of the file, then your module/software loads, and then your actual job commands.

 ### Example batch script (SLURM)